-MTC (Ministerio de tranportes y comunicaciones) is the Ministry of Transport and Communications in Peru, which is responsible for the control, supervision and type approval certification process to assure devices will use properly the radio spectrum in country.
+MTC (Ministerio de tranportes y comunicaciones, or the Ministry of Transport and Communications) is the Peruvian agency responsible for the control, supervision, and type approval certification process to assure devices properly use the country’s radio spectrum.

-Any equipment that use Radio Spectrum with radiated power greater than 10mW will require a homologation certificate.
+Equipment that uses the radio spectrum with radiated power greater than 10mW requires a homologation certificate.

-No testing is required in Peru at this time, and LARCG can use existing international test reports for the homologation process to obtain MTC approval.
+LARCG can use existing international test reports and grants (FCC and CE only for cell phones) for the homologation process to obtain MTC approval.
 Technical documents will be reviewed and validated in the approval process.

 Peru has restrictions in the frequency band between 902 MHz to 928 MHz, along with 800 MHz band restrictions.
 LARCG will help determine if these restrictions apply to your equipment and how to pursue exceptions.